How to Create, Design, and Send HTML Emails

 What are HTML emails?

-These emails are often created using Cascading Style Sheets (CSS), which reflects how the email elements will be displayed.
-Thus, HTML provides the structure or outline of your email, while CSS adds life to it by displaying colors, images, etc. They are a prominent part of web design but also emails.
+These emails are often styled using Cascading Style Sheets (CSS), which reflects how the email elements will be displayed.
+Thus, HTML provides the structure or outline of your email, while CSS adds life to it by displaying colors, images, etc.

-HTML email languages, such as HEML and MJML, provide markup languages specifically tailored for email development.
+HTML email languages like HEML and MJML provide markup languages specifically tailored for email development.
 They simplify the process by eliminating the need to handle email-specific quirks and styling paradigms.
 With these languages, developers who are already familiar with HTML and CSS can quickly start creating professional-looking emails.

 HTML email frameworks, such as Maizzle and Foundation for Emails, go a step further by providing a structured framework and additional features.
 These frameworks often integrate with popular CSS frameworks like Tailwind CSS, offering ready-made projects, templates, and reusable components that save time and effort.
-They also address responsive design challenges, ensuring that emails are optimized for different devices and email clients.
+They also ensure that the emails are optimized for different devices and email clients.

 What is the role of CSS in HTML emails?

-CSS, or Cascading style sheets, acts as a design blueprint in your HTML code.
+Cascading style sheets(CSS), act as a design blueprint in your HTML code.
 It describes how HTML elements, such as the color, headers, tables, images, etc., will line up and display in the email.

 There are three ways you can add CSS in HTML.
 They are as follows: